AdobeDocs/cc-everywhere/src/pages/guides/quick_actions/image/index.md

   - Adobe Premiere
   - Editing tools
 title: Image Quick Actions
-description: This guide will demonstrate how to trigger a Quick Actions editor for images.
+description: This guide will demonstrate how to trigger a quick actions editor for images.
 contributors:
   - https://github.com/amandahuarng
   - https://github.com/pklaschka
 ---

-# Image Quick Actions
+# Image quick actions

-Each Image Quick Actions component is loaded into the host application as an iframe, like the Express editor component.
-It can be launched with an image asset attached (jpg/png).
-If no input asset is provided, the modal will automatically prompt the user to browse their device for a image file.
+Each quick actions component is loaded into the host application as an iframe, like the full editor component.
+Image quick actions can be launched with a pre-selected asset (jpg/png).
+If no input asset is provided, the modal will automatically prompt the user to browse their device for an image file.

 ## openQuickAction()

-After the SDK has been initialized, the [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes these Image Quick Actions via the `openQuickAction()` method.
+This API is responsible for embedding and launching the quick actions component in your application as an iframe.

 ```js
 ccEverywhere.openQuickAction(